Skip to main content Skip to main navigation Skip to search

 Before directing the goods for a particular treatment, destruction or export, the department seeks agreement from the importer, or courier on behalf of the importer, for a preferred treatment option.

 All treatments, exports and destructions are required to be issued through a biosecurity direction.
 Departmental staff charge for the time taken in generating the biosecurity direction and associated administrative tasks.
-This usually involves a $30 charge and is applied separately to document assessment and inspection services fees.
+This usually involves a -fee which is applied separately to document assessment and inspection services fees.
 The total amount charged by the department depends on the option chosen by the importer/courier and the type of service performed.

 Treatments are typically carried out by biosecurity approved third party providers and they apply their own fees independently of the department for the services they provide.
 You may wish to contact your courier or clearing agent for a full breakdown of departmental and non-departmental fees for your consignment.